Pravish11/Pravish11/README.md

 # Hello

-You are welcome my world. 👋
+You are welcome to my world. 👋

 I am Pravish, a Computer Science student 😎